JoffreyPoreeCoding/MongoDB-ODM/doc/2-create-mapping-class.md

 ## Mapping

 For this, MongoDB-ODM use annotations.
-There is basics annotations to make a mapping that are in `JPC\MongoDB\ODM\Mapping`:
+There is basics annotations to make a mapping that are in `JPC\MongoDB\ODM\Annotations\Mapping`:
  - `Document` : define the collection infos
  - `Id` : define the property that will match mongoDb `_id` field
  - `Field` : define a field mapping